chef/chef-web-docs/chef_master/source/install_server_ha.rst

    .. note::

-      For Chef server versions prior to 12.14, you also have to copy the key files:
+      For Chef server versions prior to 12.14, you will also need to copy the key files:

         - /etc/opscode/webui_priv.pem
         - /etc/opscode/webui_pub.pem